Conflict catalog

 3. LNA offensive targets Tripoli

-Haftar's LNA moved against western Libya and Tripoli, disrupting UN peace efforts and starting the campaign that dominates the archive's 2019-2020 equipment record.
+Haftar's LNA moved against western Libya and Tripoli, disrupting UN peace efforts and starting the campaign that dominates the catalog's 2019-2020 equipment record.

 Sources: CFR Libya Global Conflict Tracker, Security Council Report January 2020 Libya Forecast